Morning Buzz: 5 things to know for March 21

 Upload two photos of outfits your’re considering wearing, and you’ll receive a response from a team of fashion experts telling you which one looks better.

-If you’re wondering about privacy, Amazon says only company employees can see your phtoos, and you can delete your images at any time.
+If you’re wondering about privacy, Amazon says only company employees can see your photos, and you can delete your images at any time.

 5. Tom Brady’s Super Bowl jersey has been found!